brabster/tw-site-mkdocs/docs/posts/2024-10-20-google-chrome-oct-15-update-break/index.md

 It sounds like site authors taking advantage of WASM need to do extra work to support Chromium-based browsers with this JIT-less setting enabled.
 If that's the case, it may become unusable.
 I think I first flipped this setting when I heard about the [prevalence of browser security issues related to JS JIT compilation](https://microsoftedge.github.io/edgevr/posts/Super-Duper-Secure-Mode/) on [Security Now #963](https://www.grc.com/sn/sn-963-notes.pdf).
 If the pattern of JIT-related issues has continued, I wonder about the security implications of the apparent relationship between JIT and WASM.

 Anyway, I'll let the maintainers of the sites I found with issues know about the reason for the issue.
 Even if they don't support the fallback, it may be reasonable to update the error message so that a lack of WASM support no longer triggers an invalid "update your browser" message.
+I'd like to just add sites I trust to the allowlist, but I'll have to enable JIT for all sites for now to get Google Sheets working, as that's essential for me professionally at the moment.
+Hopefully I'll figure out how to get it working via the allowlist, or Google will fix the issue - the commenter on the Chromium thread said they'd raised it with them.

 ## Discovery